Zelensky to meet Irish president and address parliament during Dublin visit

 Volodymyr Zelensky is to be greeted by Ireland’s new president in Dublin on Tuesday as US efforts continue to broker a ceasefire in Russia’s invasion of Ukraine.

-The visit comes a day after he met French president Emmanuel Macron in Paris as part of discussions on ending the largest armed conflict in Europe since the Second World War.
+The visit comes a day after the Ukrainian president met French counterpart Emmanuel Macron in Paris as part of discussions on ending the largest armed conflict in Europe since the Second World War.

-Irish premier Micheal Martin said he looked forward to “reiterating Ireland’s unswerving commitment to standing with the people of Ukraine for as long as it takes” as part of the visit on Tuesday.
+Irish premier Micheal Martin said he looks forward to “reiterating Ireland’s unswerving commitment to standing with the people of Ukraine for as long as it takes” as part of the visit.

-The two leaders are to hold a bilateral meeting as part of events on Tuesday, which will mark the first state visit by a Ukrainian president to Ireland.
+The two leaders are to hold a bilateral meeting as part of events on Tuesday, which will mark the first official visit by a Ukrainian president to Ireland.

-Mr Zelensky and Ukraine’s first lady Olena Zelenska are due to first make a courtesy call to Irish president Catherine Connolly at Aras an Uachtarain in the Phoenix Park on Tuesday morning.
+Mr Zelensky and Ukraine’s first lady Olena Zelenska are due to first make a courtesy call to Irish President Catherine Connolly at Aras an Uachtarain in Phoenix Park on Tuesday morning.

 Mr Zelensky is also due to attend the inauguration of the Ireland-Ukraine Economic Forum with Irish deputy premier Simon Harris.

-In April 2022, Mr Zelensky made a historic address to the Irish parliament via videolink, in which he said Ireland had not been neutral to the “disaster” Russia had brought to Ukraine.
+In April 2022, Mr Zelensky made a historic address to the Irish Parliament by videolink, in which he said Ireland had not been neutral to the “disaster” Russia had brought to Ukraine.

-Ukrainian and US officials have worked to revise the proposed US-authored plan, developed in negotiations between Washington and Moscow, but criticised as being too weighted towards Russian demands.
+Ukrainian and US officials have worked to revise the proposed US-authored peace plan, which was developed in negotiations between Washington and Moscow but criticised as being too weighted towards Russian demands.

-Mr Zelensky said in Paris on Monday that the peace plan “looks better” but that the topic of Ukraine’s control over its territories was “the most complicated” topic being discussed.
+Mr Zelensky said in Paris on Monday that the peace plan “looks better” but the issue of Ukraine’s control over its territories is “the most complicated” topic being discussed.